 Classes for the MA Economics on-campus program are generally offered in the evening, and courses for the the online program are usually scheduled asynchronously.
 Many of our students are already in the workforce and we value the contributions they bring to the classroom.

-Funding opportunities are available on a competitive basis for full-time, MA in economics on-campus students.
+Funding opportunities are available on a competitive basis for MA in economics on-campus students.
 The application process for fellowships and assistantships is separate from the admissions process.
 Therefore, a separate application should be submitted to each opportunity an applicant is interested in.

 Questions regarding funding opportunities for MA in economics students can be emailed to email@example.com.